resthub/resthub.org/spring-stack.rst

 Usage
 -----

 You can use resthub web client in a synchronous or asynchronous way.
-The API is the same, every Http request returns a `Future <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html>`_<Response> object.
+The API is the same, every Http request returns a `Future <http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html>`_ <Response> object.
 Just call get() on this object in order to make the call synchronous.

 .. code-block:: java